harryho/blog-hugo/content/_index.md

     </html>
     ```

-* Open file HelloWorld.html with your browser.
+* Open file HelloWorld.html with your favorite browser.

 ###  PHP